oceans-unlimited/sonar/.design/client-server_protocol.md

   * Server receives "player_ready".
     * Player data is updated to record that player as "ready".
     * Server sends "lobby_state" to all clients.
+    * If all players are ready, server does two things.
+      * It sets state to "game beginning".
+      * It sends "game_beginning" to all clients.
+      * It uses setTimeout(3000, () => {...logic goes here...}) to do the following three things.
-    * If all players are ready, server sets state to "game beginning" and uses setTimeout(3000, () => {...}) to trigger sending "begin_game" with initial game state to all clients (and to update state to "game in progress").
+        * It sets state to "captains selecting roles".
+        * It sends "begin_game" with initial game state to all clients.
+        * It sends "captains_selecting_roles" to all clients.
+* Captains select locations, everyone clicks "ready", and the action starts.
+(See section on in-game protocol for details.)
 * During the game, captain presses "pause".
   * Client sends "pause" to server.
   * If game not already paused and player is captain, then game goes into "paused" state.
 (No messages except "ready" are processed.)